 They must also notify their line manager/employer.
-An individual will be classified as either a suspected or confirmed case, based on Health Protection Scotland's decision to test/outcome of test. confirmed or suspected case will be contacted by Health Protection Scotland through its contact tracing process.
-Advice regarding self-isolation for a period of 14 days since their last 'close contact' with a confirmed/ suspected case must be followed.
+An individual will be classified as either a suspected or confirmed case, based on Health Protection Scotland's decision to test/outcome of test.

+An individual who is a known 'close contact' of a confirmed or suspected case will be contacted by Health Protection Scotland through its contact tracing process.
+Advice regarding self-isolation for a period of

+14 days since their last 'close contact' with a confirmed/ suspected case must be followed.